-The Bart system, which also serves Oakland, Berkeley and other areas, was last closed by a strike in 1997 - for six days.'No choice'
+The Bart system, which also serves Oakland, Berkeley and other areas, was last closed by a strike in 1997 - for six days.

 The unions sought a 5% annual raise over the next three years, dismissing a management counter-offer of 8% over four years as "surface bargaining".